 You must be able to visit a local school twice a week for 90 minutes per visit during term time.
 This usually means spending two mornings or two afternoons in a local school each week.

-You will work with the same three children for a year, building up a rapport with them by creating a safe and fun learning environment.
-Our experience has shown us that it takes a year for the children to really benefit from your support.
-Of course, you can always stay for longer than a year if you want to help even more children have the best chance in life.
+You will work with the same three children , building up a rapport with them by creating a safe and fun learning environment.
+Our experience has shown us that it can take up to three academic terms for the children to really benefit from your support.
+Of course, you can always stay for longer if you want to help even more children have the best chance in life.